EDUCATION & Training

 May 19-22, 2014

 GASTROINTESTINAL, LIVER, AND PANCREATIC PATHOLOGY

 Fairmont Copley Plaza Hotel, Boston, MA

-The Brigham and Women's and the Massachusetts General Hospitals are co-sponsoring this course under the direction of Robert D. Odze, M.D. and Gregory Y. Lauwers, MD.
-This course provides a comprehensive review of the current concepts in diagnostic surgical pathology of the gastro-intestinal tract, liver, gallbladder, and pancreas.
+The Brigham and Women's and the Massachusetts General Hospitals are co-sponsoring this intensive four-day course under the direction of Robert D. Odze, MD and Gregory Y. Lauwers, MD.
+Now in its 14th year, the course is taught by faculty of the Harvard Medical School and other institutions.
+It provides a comprehensive review of the current concepts in diagnostic surgical pathology of the gastrointestinal tract, liver, gallbladder, and pancreas.
 The role of pathologists in the diagnosis and reporting of endoscopically obtained biopsies and resection specimens is emphasized.
-This educational activity enables attendees approximately 28 hours of CME and approximately 65 SAMs credits.
-The 2012 registration fee was $1,050.00.
-Please check the Harvard CME website for the 2013 price.
+Over the course of four days, twenty-six lectures and seven slide seminars are given.
+This course enables attendees to receive CME hours and SAMs credits.
+The 2013 registration fee was $1,150.00.
+The 2014 fee is forthcoming.